BREAKING: EU Court ruling: occupied Western Sahara not part of EU-Morocco agreements

 In its rulings read out this morning, 4 October 2024, the EU Court of Justice (CJEU) has concluded that the EU appeals were all rejected.

-Find press release from the Court regarding the fisheries and trade agreements here.
+Find press release from the Court regarding the fisheries and trade agreements.
 The text of the ruling on the trade agreement can be found here.
-As of 04 October at 18:30, only French, Spanish and German versions of the fisheries agreement rulings have been published.
+The ruling on the fisheries agreement ruling is accessible here.

 The President of the EU Court of Justice, Koen Lenaerts, clarified that EU-Morocco trade and fisheries agreements involving the territory are to be ceased within one year.